-We work hard for our money and it is important to keep as much of it is possible and spend it in the most effective ways possible.
-A health flex spending account (FSA) allows you to use pre-tax dollars to pay for out of pocket health care expenses that are not covered by insurance that you would normally have to pay for with out-of-pocket after-tax money.
+We work hard for our money, so it is important to spend it in the most effective ways possible.
+A health flex spending account (FSA) allows you to use pre-tax dollars to pay for out-of-pocket health care expenses that are not covered by insurance that you would normally need to pay for with out-of-pocket after-tax money.

 Eligible FSA Expenses: